omarmeciry21/Shopping-Cart/README.md

 - Cart
 - User

-I hope that you liked the application and its architecture and please feel free to contact me for any queries, suggestions, or opportunities.
+I hope that you liked the application and its architecture.
+Please feel free to contact me for any queries, suggestions, or opportunities.